RuthvikSaiKumar/100-Prisoners-Riddle/README.md

 The value comes close to what was expected by Veritasium.

-You can repeat the calculation any number of times to calculate precise average (by changing the `times` variable)
+You can repeat the calculation any number of times to calculate precise average (by changing the `times` variable).<br>
+You can also change the number of prisoners.

 Thank you for reading!
 Have a good day :smile: